developerstephanieb/latex_reference/01_fundamentals/01_syntax.md

 ## Comments

-Everything after `%` on the line is ignored.
+The percent sign (`%`) marks the beginning of a comment.
+Everything after it on the line is ignored.

 ```latex
 % This is a comment